How We Treat Our Employees

-Kimball Electronics strives to create safe and secure workplace environments with an injury‐free culture, truly believing that all injuries can be prevented.
-The safety policy at Kimball Electronics emphasizes that safety
+Electronics strives to create safe and secure workplace environments with an injury‐free culture, truly believing that all injuries can be prevented.
+The safety policy at Kimball Electronics emphasizes that safety is a value—unlike

-is a value—unlike priorities, values never change.
+priorities, values never change.
 Management commitment and employee involvement play a key active role in designing and implementing safety programs for their respective workplaces.
-Kimball Electronics processes
+Kimball Electronics processes are designed

 a) Workplace Safety

 Procedures have been implemented to safeguard against employees becoming overexposed to any chemical, biological and physical agents.
 All machines have also been evaluated for safety hazards, and necessary measures have been taken